crisprVerse/crisprDesign/README.md

 ## Overview

-Functions for design and annotation of CRISPR single-guide RNAs.

-All RNA- and DNA-targeting nucleases are supported, including SpCas9, AsCas12a, enAsCas12, RfxCas13d, etc. Base editors are also supported, such as BE4max.

-The package contains advanced functionalities for CRISPR knockout (CRISPRko), CRISPR activation (CRISPRa), CRISPR inhibition (CRISPRi) and CRISPR base editing (CRISPRbe).
+`crisprDesign` is a one-stop shop R package for CRISPR gRNA design.
+It provides a comprehensive suite of functions to design and annotate CRISPR guide RNA (gRNAs) sequences.
+This includes on- and off-target search, on-target efficiency scoring, off-target scoring, full gene and TSS contextual annotations, and SNP annotation (human only).
+It currently support five types of CRISPR modalities (modes of perturbations): CRISPR knockout (CRISPRko), CRISPR activation (CRISPRa), CRISPR inhibition (CRISPRi), CRISPR base editing (CRISPRbe), and CRISPR knockdown (CRISPRkd).
+All types of CRISPR nucleases are supported, including DNA- and RNA-target nucleases such as Cas9, Cas12a, and Cas13d.
+All types of base editors are also supported. gRNA design can be performed on reference genomes, transcriptomes, and custom DNA and RNA sequences.

+Our work is described in a recent bioRxiv preprint: ["A comprehensive Bioconductor ecosystem for the design of CRISPR guide RNAs across nucleases and technologies"](https://www.biorxiv.org/content/10.1101/2022.04.21.488824v2)

 <div id='id-section2'/>